mbiffara/sales-pad-test/README.md

 - PgBoss is pre-configured in `src/workers/boss.ts` and starts with the HTTP server.
 - Jobs use the same Postgres connection by default; override with `BOSS_DATABASE_URL` if you prefer a dedicated queue database.
-- Import the shared `boss` instance (or `startBoss`) to schedule or process jobs from API routes or standalone worker scripts.
+- Import helpers from `src/jobs` to schedule or process workers (e.g., the lead message sender job).

 ## API